matpato/iselthesis/README.md

 	Matilde Pós-de-Mina Pato
 	Nuno Datia (as contributor)

-December, 17th 2019
+February, 24th 2020

-this package and template are not official for ISEL/IPL.
+This package and template are not official for ISEL/IPL.